feerdd/Weather/README.md

-# iOS Weather App UI Clone
+# iOS Weather App UI Frontend

 This project is a front-end codebase created to replicate the iOS Weather app interface, with a focus on learning animation techniques using Xcode (Swift).
 It includes animations such as rain, sun, moon, stars, and clouds.
 Additionally, some sunsets feature colors not found in the native app.